 On the morning of January 28, 1986, the space shuttle Challenger exploded shortly after lifting off.
 All seven crew members were killed.

-Ronald McNair was one of the astronauts aboard Challenger that day.
-A graduate of MIT who grew up in the small farming community of Lake City, South Carolina, McNair was only the second African-American to visit space.
+Ronald McNair was one of the astronauts aboard Challenger that day (Challenger crew is pictured at left; Carl is in the front row, far right).
+A graduate of MIT who grew up in the small farming community of Lake City, South Carolina, McNair was only the second African American to visit space.

-His older brother, Carl, talked about how Ronald’s journey from the rural South to outer space began with an act of courage at the local public library.
+His older brother, Carl (pictured above), talked about how Ronald’s journey from the rural South to outer space began with an act of courage at the local public library.